pearcem0/whos-out/README.md

 John Smith
 Sandra Jones
  ```

-### Docker

-There is also a Dockerfile provided, you can build this and run the image, passing in the environment variables - something *like* this...

-`docker build -t whos-out .`
-`docker run -e bamboohr_api=$bamboohr_api -e bamboohr_domainn=$bamboohr_domain whos-out python3 /whos-out.py`

 ## Gotchas

 * [individual auth tokens only](https://documentation.bamboohr.com/docs#section-authentication) - BambooHR doesn't allow you to create system users to use a set api key, it must be authenticated and permissioned as if it were a real user of the software.